 Text:

-Between the months of March and June this year, St. Francis House served over 160 new households each month.
+Between the months of January and June of this year, St. Francis House served over 1,077 new households.

-That means that every month, 160 more households are facing hunger that weren’t experiencing it before.
+That means that since January, 1,077 new households are facing hunger that weren’t experiencing it before.
+This is a 6% increase from the end of last year.

 To find out more and learn how you can help, go to cssalaska.org/ham